Lou-rose/Lou-rose/README.md

 - 👋 Hi, I’m @Lou-rose
-- 👀 I’m interested in: home education, Travelling, Wabi Sabi
+- 👀 I’m interested in: home education, Travelling, Wabi Sabi, developing new skills
 - 🌱 I’m currently learning: coding, and how to become an driving instructor
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...